 With permission, Mr Deputy Speaker, I would like to make a statement on coronavirus.
 As a country, we have made huge strides in our fight against this invisible killer.
 Today’s Office for National Statistics figures show that weekly coronavirus deaths have dropped to the lowest number since mid-March, and the latest daily number of recorded deaths is three.
 However, we have seen a concerning rise in the number of positive cases, particularly among younger people.
-These figures serve as a salutary reminder that this virus is still very much with us and remains a threat, so it is critical that we maintain our collective commitment to controlling this disease.
+These figures serve as a salutary reminder that the virus is still very much with us and remains a threat, so it is critical that we maintain our collective commitment to controlling this disease.

 Social distancing is the first line of defence.
 While young people are less likely to die from this disease, be in no doubt that they are still at risk.
 The long-term effects can be terrible, and of course they can infect others.
 Six months on, many people are still suffering chronic fatigue, muscle pain and breathing difficulties.
 Previously fit and healthy people have been reduced to barely being able to function.
 A King’s College survey published today shows that 300,000 people in the UK have reported symptoms lasting for more than a month and that 60,000 people have been ill for more than three months.

 I also want to address the point, which is of course good news, that the number of people who are sadly dying from coronavirus in this country is currently low.
 We have seen all across the world how a rise in cases, initially among younger people, then spreads, leading to hospitalisations and fatalities.
 In Spain, where the rise in cases started around two months ago, hospitalisations have risen 15 times since mid-July.
 The number of daily deaths there has reached 184.
 In France, hospitalisations have more than tripled in the same period.